 Hypothesis Testing for Regression Models#

-If you have run regression models in other software or have seen the results of regression analysis presented in scientific reports you might be wondering where are the p-values?
-Don’t worry they are there.
-Before we look at how you go about extracting this information we will first go over how hypothesis testing works in the context of regression.
+If you have run regression models in other software or have seen the results of regression analysis presented in scientific reports, you might be wondering where the p-values are.
+Don’t worry - they are there.
+Before we look at how you go about extracting this information, we will first go over how hypothesis testing works in the context of regression.

 Learning Objectives#